heimrichhannot/deployer-recipes/README.md

 `getHosts()` is a shorthand for `Deployer::get()->hosts`.

+> [!NOTE]
-> _Note: This documentation might change in the future as there might be a better way to achieve this.
-Keep yourself posted._
+> This documentation might change in the future as there might be a better way to achieve this.
+Keep yourself posted.

 ## Utility Commands